Skip to main content

 • EU-regulated with strong patient protections and EU tissue directive compliance

-• Competitive pricing between Czech Republic (cheapest) and Spain (most established)
+• Competitive pricing between Czech Republic (lower-cost) and Spain (most established)

 • English widely spoken -- Greece has one of the highest English proficiency rates in Southern Europe